willymcallister/willymcallister.github.io/_articles/parallel-conductance.md

 This looks just like Ohm's Law for a single conductance, except the parallel conductances appear together as a sum.

-We conclude:
+We conclude,

->When conductances are in parallel, the overall conductance is the sum of the individual conductances.
+For conductances in parallel, the overall conductance is the sum of the individual conductances.

-Notice how much this looks like the formula for resistors in series.
-Conductances in parallel are like resistances in series, they add.
+Notice how much this sounds like the formula for resistors in series.
+Conductances in parallel add, just like resistances in series.

 ## Equivalent parallel conductance